 Features with Password Restrictions

 The GHIN Handicap Program software has many other features located in the Handicap management module, which can only be accessed from the membership score entry screen with a password.
-These features include Rapid Score Entry, Player Management, Preference Management, Club Management, Reports, Inquiry, Transmission and Messages.
-Additionally a scrolling screen-saver is comprised of electronically updated news from your Golf Association, association logos, as well as current USGA press releases.
+These features include Rapid Score Entry, Player Management, Preference Management, Club Management, Reports, and Inquiry.
+Additionally a scrolling screen-saver is comprised of electronically updated news and logos from the MGA.

-The GHIN Handicap Program software supports multi-terminal systems consisting of a host machine and several remote terminals.
+The GHIN Online Handicap Program software supports the seamless and easy set up of multi-terminal systems consisting of a host machine and several remote terminals.
 The host computer may be operated from a central office and used to communicate to the GHIN Enterprise Server, as well as run all the GHIN software programs.
 The remote workstations may be placed in the golf shop, locker rooms or other traffic areas that will facilitate entering scores.